 Whenever you do this, you’re training yourself to be self-disciplined.
 Moreover, you’re strengthening this trait to use later, thus making your life easier and more productive!

-5. Find a way to have fun doing what you need to do
+5. Find a way to have fun while having self-discipline

 Another way to build your self-discipline is to lure yourself into working on the task.
 You can do this by adding something enjoyable into the mix.
 For instance, you can play your favorite upbeat music.
 Make a strategic playlist with only the tunes you love from beginning to end; that way, you won’t get distracted by skipping songs.
 Plus, you can try to finish things before the playlist ends.
 Thus, gamifying your chore.

 For added suspense, create a list of “punishments” for if you don’t finish in before the playlist ends.
 That’ll ramp up your sense of urgency if you’re motivated by potential consequences.
 Otherwise, you can motivate yourself with rewards for finishing early.

 Adding pressure on yourself to get things done faster, you switch on the nitrous.
 You become a high-performance, task-killing machine.
 Then you’ll be in too much of a rush to worry or overanalyze; you just slaughter your to-do list!

 Plus, you’ll feel phenomenal about yourself and your abilities!